EOP-OMB/federal-program-inventory/website/_program/TC.037.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-However, the Tax Code provides a 30 percent investment credit for property used in a qualified advanced energy manufacturing project.
-The Treasury Department may award up to $12.3 billion in tax credits for qualified investments.
+objective: The baseline tax system would uniformly tax all returns to investments and not allow credits for particular activities, investments, or industries.
+However, the Tax Code provides a credit for the purchase of a qualified photovoltaic property and solar water heating property, as well as for fuel cell power plants, geothermal heat pumps, small wind property, and qualified battery storage technology used in or placed on a residence.
+The credit is 30 percent for property placed in service before January 1, 2020, 26 percent for property placed in service in 2020-2021, 30 percent for property placed in service in 2022-2032, 26 percent for property placed in service in 2033, and 22 percent for property placed in service in 2034.
-  Of the total $12.3 billion, $4 billion is reserved for projects located in energy communities.
+  The credit expires after December 31, 2034.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":2700000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":7090000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":6350000000.0}]'
 outlays: null
 permalink: /program/TC.037.html
 popular_name: ''